raspberrypilearning/cd-beginner-html-css-sushi/en/step_5.md

 - The tag contains extra pieces of information inside it called **attributes**.
     - The `src` attribute tells the browser what file to use for the picture.
     - The `alt` attribute is a short description that the browser will show if it cannot display the picture.
 It also helps people using a screen reader to know what the picture is.
-    - The `width` attribute tells the browser how wide to make the picture. `100px` means ten **pixels**, the teeny-tiny dots that make up your screen.
+    - The `width` attribute tells the browser how wide to make the picture. `100px` means one hundred **pixels**, the teeny-tiny dots that make up your screen.
 If you don't include this attribute, the picture will be displayed in its original size.

 --- /collapse ---